-The Writing Our Lives Community Engagement Fellowship is a unique opportunity for a community engaged teaching artist to develop and facilitate youth literacy and arts programming in Syracuse, New York.
+The Writing Our Lives Community Engagement Fellowship is a unique opportunity for a community engaged teaching artist to develop and facilitate youth literacy and arts programming.
 This fellowship bridges creative teaching and community collaboration within the dynamic environment of Central New York.
 It provides an opportunity for teaching artists from an array of disciplines to explore cross-disciplinary programming that cultivates writing and literacy spaces for youth within and beyond school communities.

-Fellows work directly with and under the leadership of Dr. Marcelle Haddix, chair of the Reading and Language Arts Department, School of Education, and founder of the Writing Our Lives youth writing project.
+Fellows work directly with and under the leadership of Professor Marcelle Haddix, founder of the Writing Our Lives youth writing project.

-Applicants must reside within or in close proximity of Syracuse, New York.
-Applicants must identify as a literary artist or writer, have strong interest in community engagement and make a case for how the fellowship and participation in the Writing Our Lives program would promote transformative artistic, teaching, and professional growth.
+Applicants must reside within or in close proximity of Syracuse, NY.
+Applicants must identify as a literary artist or writer, have strong interest in community engagement, and make a case for how the fellowship and participation in the Writing Our Lives program would promote transformative artistic, teaching, and professional growth.

 For more information, contact Professor Marcelle Haddix.